NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Manual

-to perform RREF (row reduce to echelon form) on an sparse matrix \textit{M} with entries of rational numbers over a finite field modulo \textit{p}.
-The output will be a sparse echelon-form matrix modulo \textit{p} in {\sc Mathematica} SparseArray form.
+to obtain the RREF (reduced row echelon form) from an sparse input matrix \textit{M} (which should be a \texttt{SparseArray}) given over the rational numbers which is reduced to the finite prime field $\mathbb{F}_p$ modulo the prime \textit{p} in case of co-prime denominators.
+The output will be a sparse echelon-form modulo \textit{p} of {\sc Mathematica} type \texttt{SparseArray}.